|Fishing Home||Contact Us||News||DNR Home|

 SOUTHWESTERN WEST VIRGINIA

 Lower Ohio and Kanawha rivers – Reports of nice catfish boated.
+A number of very large blue catfish have been caught at tournaments and by individual anglers fishing during low light conditions and into the night, give it a try.
+This fishery is growing and there is always a chance of a near record, or state record size blue catfish.
 Hybrids are biting behind locks along the Kanawha and Ohio, try shad type lures.

 Rivers and Streams – Check the USGS website (http://waterdata.usgs.gov/nwis/rt) for river/stream conditions and check local landings visually before wasting a trip.

 Early fall is an excellent time to fish Ohio River tailwaters.
 Anglers fishing below the Belleville dam are catching white bass, hybrid striped bass, and a few other species.
 Pencil poppers and lead headed jigs with twister tails (white or chartreuses), are the lures of choice.
 Clever anglers are tipping their jig hooks with minnows or shad.
 Best spots to fish these areas include eddies and back-current sections, and anywhere that river flows are unusual.
 Best times for sauger and walleye fishing are during non-daylight hours.

 Fishing along the Willow Island tailwaters is restricted due to hydro-power development.
 Anglers now have access only to a point approximately 150 yards below the dam, and flows have changed significantly.